SpectralWaveData/spectral_wave_data/docs/source/programming_application_programs.rst

 .. note::
   For gfortran you need gfortran-10 if you need the possibility to have several concurrent SWD objects connected to the same SWD file.
-  When the official gfortran-10 soon will be released our precompiled Linux libraries and Python package will be recompiled and released.
   For Intel compilers this is not an issue.